Aman-137/Aman-137/README.md

 <br>

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on - A Social Media Site

-- 🌱 I’m currently learning **Full Stack Web Development**.
+- 🌱 I’m currently learning **Backend Development**.

-- 👯 I’m looking to collaborate on **OpenSource Projects** either related to Web Development or Machine Learning or Deep Learning.
+- 👯 I’m looking to collaborate on **OpenSource Projects** either related to Web Development or Machine Learning.

 - 📫 How to reach me **kumaramansingh137@gmail.com**